-Artwork featuring Hispanic people and culture at the U.S. Capitol.
+Artwork in the United States Capitol featuring Hispanic people and culture is listed below.

 Oil on canvas by William H. Powell, 1853.

 The painting depicts the arrival of Hernando De Soto and his men at the Mississippi River in 1541.

 Oil on canvas by John Vanderlyn, 1846.

 The painting depicts the landing on San Salvador Island by Columbus.
 Accompanying Columbus are Martín and Vincente Pinzón, Rodrigo de Escobedo, Rodrigo Sánchez de Segovia, Alonzo Ojeda, and other members of his crew.

 - Settlement of California, Bay of Monterey